Benefits & pensions

 Employers and employees are required to contribute to certain mandatory social insurance and housing fund schemes in China.
 Social insurance includes pension, medical insurance, unemployment insurance, work-related injury insurance and maternity insurance.
+Employers are also required to contribute to social insurance for employees who are foreigners, Hong Kong, Macau and Taiwan residents.
 The minimum contributions required by employers and employees are determined by the local labor and social security bureaus.

 Employees in Colombia must be enrolled in the social security system (for pension, health and labor risks) and employers have the obligation to make the corresponding monthly contributions on time.

 If foreign employees are covered by the pension system in their home country, they are not obligated to be enrolled in the pension system and to pay monthly contributions to the Colombian pension system.